cmecmetrics/Drought_Metrics/README.md

 ## How to run this package
 Use git to clone this repository.
 There are two ways to run the evaluation.

-### Run from Drought_Metrics directory
-`cd` to the cloned Drought_Metrics directory.
-Use the command line to run drought_metrics.py:
-`python drought_metrics.py <-options>`

-To see all options (help):
-`python drought_metrics.py -h`

-### Run with CMEC driver (recommended)
+### Run with CMEC driver
 Follow the instructions here to install cmec-driver: https://github.com/cmecmetrics/cmec-driver
 From the cmec-driver directory:
 - Create the following directories: "obs", "model", and "output"
-- Copy your model data to model/Drought_Metrics
+- Copy your model data to model/
-- Copy your observations and shapefiles to obs/Drought_Metrics
+- Copy your observations to obs/
-- `cd` to \<path to Drought Metrics\>.
-Change filenames and settings in cmec_drought_metrics.sh as needed.
-- `cd` back to cmec-driver.
-Run the following commands:
+- Register the module:
-`python src/cmec-driver.py register <path to Drought Metrics>`
+  `python cmec-driver.py register <path to Drought Metrics>`
+- (Optional) Edit settings in config/cmec.json
+- Run the module:
-`python src/cmec-driver.py run -obs obs/Drought_Metrics model/Drought_Metrics output Drought_Metrics`
+`python cmec-driver.py run -obs obs/ model/ output Drought_Metrics`

 Your results will be written to cmec-driver/output/Drought_Metrics.
 Open cmec-driver/output/Drought_Metrics/index.html with your browser to view the generated metrics files and plots.

 Results will be overwritten the next time cmec-driver is run with the same output path.
 To save results, either copy the output/Drought_Metrics folder to a new location or provide a unique output folder path when running cmec-driver.

+The user settings can be modified in cmec-driver/config/cmec.json after the package is registered.

-### Required flags
+### User settings
-The following flags are always required to run the Drought Metrics package:
-- test_path: Model data directory
+The following files and settings can be changed by the user:
-- obs_path: Observation file path
+- obs_path: Observation file path (default: '$CMEC_OBS_DATA/precip.V1.0.mon.mean.nc')
-- hu_name: Name of evaluation region
+- hu_name: Name of evaluation region (default: 'New England Region')
-- shp_path: Watershed boundary file path
+- shp_path: Watershed boundary file path (default: 'HU/WBDHU2.shp')

-### Optional flags
-Use these flags to specify additional files and settings:
-- test_pr: model precipitation variable name (default "pr")
-- obs_pr: observation precipitation variable name (default "pr")
-- wgt_path: netcdf file with grid for interpolation (default '')
+- wgt_path: netcdf file with grid for interpolation (default 'data/weightfile/interpolated_pr_Amon_E3SM-1-1_historical_r1i1p1f1_gr_187001-200912.nc')
-- out_path: output directory path (default '.')
-- interpolation: True to interpolate inputs (default False)
+- interpolation: true to interpolate inputs (default true)
-- pfa: Path to existing principal metrics results (default None)
+- pfa: Path to existing principal metrics results (default 'output_principal_metrics_column_defined')
+- run_pfa: Set to true to generate new PFA analysis (default false)

 ## Data

 ### Observations
 This analysis was designed to use the CPC Unified Gauge-Based Analysis of Daily Precipitation over CONUS.
-This dataset is available from [NOAA PSL](https://psl.noaa.gov/data/gridded/data.unified.daily.conus.html).
+This dataset is available from [NOAA PSL](https://psl.noaa.gov/data/gridded/data.unified.daily.conus.html) (download the monthly mean file precip.V1.0.mon.mean.nc).
 For best results, at least 50 years of data should be used.

 ### Models
 Monthly precipitation output should be in [CF-compliant](https://cfconventions.org/) netCDF files that conform to the standards for the CMIP6 project.
-Required dimensions are latitude, longitude, time, and precipitation flux "pr".
-The published analysis uses CMIP6 output.
+Required dimensions are latitude, longitude, time, and precipitation flux.
+The Drought Metrics package assumes that there will be a single precipitation variable in each file and that its variable name contains the letters "pr".

 ### Principal Metrics
 The user has the option to reuse the results of a previous Principal Metrics analysis or to generate new principal metrics.

-To use the results of an old PFA analysis, set the optional `-pfa` flag to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
+To use the results of an old PFA analysis, set the optional `pfa` key to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
-`python drought_metrics.py -pfa path/to/output_principal_metrics_column_defined`
 By default, cmec_drought_metrics.sh expects the principal metrics file to be placed in the Drought Metrics code folder.
-However, the user can overwrite this.

 ### Watershed Boundaries
 This analysis requires a shapefile containing watershed boundaries.
 The boundary features must contain the fields "Name" and "geometry".